sam-m7/smartcard-luks-osk/README.md

 5. Creating new initramfs hook (/usr/share/initramfs-tools/hooks/cryptgnupg-sc-osk)
 6. Copying new keyscript to /lib/cryptsetup/scripts/decrypt_gnupg-sc-osk
 7. Adding anx7688 to /etc/initramfs-tools/modules if device is pinephone
+8. Adding extra hooks and scripts to /usr/share/initramfs-tools/ if device is Librem 5
-8. Adding keyfile to crypttab, replacing keyscript entry in crypttab
+9. Adding keyfile to crypttab, replacing keyscript entry in crypttab

 ## License